Clinical Pharmacology for Jakafi

 Excretion

-Following a single oral dose of radiolabeled ruxolitinib, elimination was predominately through metabolism with 74% of radioactivity excreted in urine and 22% excretion via feces.
+Following a single oral dose of radiolabeled ruxolitinib, 74% of radioactivity was excreted in urine and 22% via feces.
 Unchanged drug accounted for less than 1% of the excreted total radioactivity.

 Specific Populations

-No clinically relevant differences in ruxolitinib pharmacokinetics were observed with regard to age, race, sex, or weight.
+No clinically relevant differences in ruxolitinib pharmacokinetics were observed based on age (12-73 years), race (White, Asian), sex, or weight (29-139 kg).

 Patients With Renal Impairment

-The pharmacokinetics of ruxolitinib was similar in subjects with various degrees of renal impairment and in those with normal renal function, but the plasma AUC values of ruxolitinib metabolites increased with increasing severity of renal impairment.
-This was most marked in the subjects with ESRD requiring hemodialysis.
-The change in the pharmacodynamic marker, pSTAT3 inhibition, was consistent with the corresponding increase in metabolite exposure.
+Total AUC of ruxolitinib and its active metabolites increased by 1.3-, 1.5-, 1.9-, and 1.6-fold in subjects with mild, moderate, severe renal impairment, and with ESRD after dialysis, respectively, compared to subjects with normal renal function (CLcr ≥ 90 mL/min).
+The change in the pharmacodynamic marker, pSTAT3 inhibition, was consistent with the corresponding increase in metabolite exposure with renal impairment.
 Ruxolitinib is not removed by dialysis; however, the removal of some active metabolites by dialysis cannot be ruled out.

 Patients With Hepatic Impairment